curl/everything-curl/usingcurl/verbose/writeout.md

 From curl 8.3.0, there is a feature that lets users send the write-out output to a file: `%output{filename}`.
 The data following is then written to that file.
-If you rather have curl append to that file instead of creating it from scratch, prefix the filename with `>>`.
+If you would rather have curl append to that file instead of creating it from scratch, prefix the filename with `>>`.
 Like this: `%output{>>filename}`.

 A write-out argument can include output to stderr, stdout and files as the